fbpx

 • Get notifications of your child’s downloads and purchases

-If your child has signed in with their Facebook account, Meta will automatically block them from downloading any games or apps that aren’t appropriate for their age.
+If your child has signed in with their Facebook account, Meta will automatically block them from downloading any age-inappropriate games or apps.
 But if your child wants to download something that Meta has blocked, you have the power to override their decision.

 Blocking an App in Meta Quest 2

-Your child can send a request through the app for you to unblock a blocked app, whether it’s because their age isn’t appropriate or if you’ve blocked the app previously.
+Your child can send a request through the app for you to unblock a blocked app.
+It can either be because their age isn’t appropriate or that you’ve blocked the app previously.
 If you want to block an app or game,

-1. In the Meta Quest app, go to Menu > “Parental Supervision”
+1. In the Meta Quest app, tap Menu > “Parental Supervision”

 2. In your child’s account, tap “Apps” > Select the app or app category you want to block